Packing Lists & Travel Resources

 Padlocks

-TSA Combination Padlocks are recommended when flying through the US.
-However, I use them on all of my travels worldwide.
-They are easier recognisable as they have a red diamond on them.
-It means that airports are able to open them without having to cut or smash them off.
 Having a combination code also means you don’t have to worry about travelling with a set of mini keys!
 I put padlocks on my backpack as well as my cases.
 When a backpack is on my back, having a padlock gives me a little extra bit of security.
-I know bags can be slashed but it makes it a little harder from someone that might just try and undo a zip.
+I know bags can be slashed but it makes it a little harder from someone who might just try and undo a zip.

 Waterproof pouch

-I have a small waterproof pouch that I use for various things, especially when travelling to a beach destination solo.
-They are big enough for a little bit of money and a key.
-I then wear it around my waist, tucked into my surf shorts.
 It keeps them dry when I’m in the water and I don’t have to worry about people snooping around wherever I left my clothes.
 They also work great at theme parks.
 I like to take as little as possible into parks and it means I can then take all my belongings on the rides with me…hidden in my shorts/trousers!

 SHOP Waterproof Pouches*